crownstone/website/14-app-help.md

 Make sure that the Crownstone is powered and that your smartphone is really close to it.
 During setup mode the Crownstone transmits very quietly so other people cannot claim your Crownstone!

-If the Crownstone still does not show up, you might want to try a recovery procedure.
+If the Crownstone still does not show up, you might want to try a factory reset procedure.
 This is a factory reset procedure that will clear all the data on the Crownstone.
 The state of the Crownstone will be subsequently as if was just obtained from the store.
-The factory reset procedure is called a "recovery" (see below).
+The process of a factory reset is described below.

 {% include snippets/faq-end %}